courtneypattison/gulp-jpeg-2000/README.md

 ```

 ### ImageMagick
 Make sure you have ImageMagick installed on your system.
-Test that it is installed by running `convert` in the terminal.

 #### macOS
 Using [Homebrew](https://brew.sh/):
 ```
-brew install ImageMagick
+brew install imagemagick
 ```

 #### Ubuntu
 Using apt:
 ```
-apt install ImageMagick
+apt install imagemagick
 ```

 #### Windows